marcogrimaldi29/marcogrimaldi29.github.io/_posts/2025-09-03-post-google-project-mgmt.md

 ### 📦 Final Remarks and Key Takeaways

-As outlined in my previous article [My Journey into IT: How the Google IT Support Professional Certificate Paved the Way](/google-it-support/), the course is accessible on [Coursera](https://www.coursera.org/professional-certificates/google-project-management), and for learners in Spain, scholarship opportunities are available through [Experiencia Fundae](https://experienciafundae.es/) by [clicking here](https://experienciafundae.es/beca-google) and applying to the Google Project Management Professional Certificate.
+As outlined in my previous article [🚀 My Journey into IT: How the Google IT Support Professional Certificate Paved the Way](/google-it-support/), the course is accessible on [Coursera](https://www.coursera.org/professional-certificates/google-project-management), and for learners in Spain, scholarship opportunities are available through [Experiencia Fundae](https://experienciafundae.es/) by [clicking here](https://experienciafundae.es/beca-google) and applying to the Google Project Management Professional Certificate.

 #### 🗪 Beyond the Course: Extra Perks

-One thing I didn't mention in [My Journey into IT: How the Google IT Support Professional Certificate Paved the Way](/google-it-support/) is that platforms like Coursera and Udemy often provide extensive caption and subtitle options.
+One thing I didn't mention in [🚀 My Journey into IT: How the Google IT Support Professional Certificate Paved the Way](/google-it-support/) is that platforms like Coursera and Udemy often provide extensive caption and subtitle options.
 This means you can absorb subject-related content while simultaneously boosting your reading comprehension in other languages.
 It can be a little bit of cognitive extra stress, but it's a great way to build matter-related vocabulary.

 Also, project management requires an essential skill for professionals: using spreadsheets.
 Since the amount of resources and readings can be overwhelming, I recommend creating a spreadsheet to track what you've learned.
 A great, free option is [Google Sheets](https://docs.google.com/spreadsheets/), which keeps you in the same "environment".
 These are just suggestions, though; what works best for you should always be your first choice.